-7.2 The User may terminate the User Agreement at any time unless a longer period has been agreed upon to extended contractual obligations.
+7.2 The User may terminate the User Agreement at any time unless a longer period has been agreed on the basis of further contractual obligations.

-7.3 Unite Network AG may terminate the User Agreement by notice with a term of three months from the end of the month of notification.
-The right to block a User shall remain unaffected.
+7.3 Unite Network AG may terminate the User Agreement with effect from the end of any calendar month with three months’ notice.
+The right to suspend a User shall remain unaffected.

-7.4 Notwithstanding a blocking or termination, contracts that are not completed at the time at which the termination or blocking becomes effective shall be duly processed.
+7.4 Notwithstanding suspension or termination, contracts which have not been completed by the time termination or suspension takes effect will still be duly processed.

 8 Liability of Unite Network AG

-8.1 Unite Network AG shall not be held liable for limited capacity or Unite availability (e.g., system failures, non-accessibility, non-availability, data loss) which were not caused by Unite Network AG, particularly those caused by reasons which are beyond the control of Unite Network AG (e.g., disruptions in, or outages of, the telecommunication network).
-Unite Network AG shall not be held liable if these were caused by technical or operational aspects which are within the control of Unite Network AG but do not fall below a limit of 99 per cent of the hours in one calendar year.
-Previously announced maintenance work outside the usual business hours as well as at weekends and on national holidays shall not be deemed an outage.
-Limited capacity or availability shall not represent faulty performance on behalf of Unite Network AG.
+8.1 Unite Network AG cannot be held liable for limited capacity or the availability of Unite (e.g. system failures, non-accessibility, non-availability, data loss) not caused by Unite Network AG, particularly in cases caused by circumstances which are beyond the control of Unite Network AG (e.g. disruptions or outages of the telecommunications network).
+Moreover, Unite Network AG cannot be held liable if such cases were caused by technical or operational aspects which are within the control of Unite Network AG but do not cause the number of hours of availability in any calendar year to drop below 99%.
+Previously announced maintenance work outside usual business hours as well as at weekends and on national holidays shall not be deemed an outage.
+Limited capacity or availability shall not constitute faulty performance by Unite Network AG.

 8.2 The User shall be responsible for establishing and maintaining appropriate data backup systems.
-Unite Network AG shall be liable for data losses only if the User could not have avoided such losses using appropriate data backup systems.
+Unite Network AG shall be liable for data losses only if the User could not have avoided such losses by using suitable data backup systems.

-8.3 Irrespective of the above, Unite Network AG shall be fully liable for any damage arising out of death or injury to body or health resulting from infringement of duty by Unite Network AG or the legal representatives or vicarious agents of Unite Network AG.
+8.3 Irrespective of the above, Unite Network AG shall be liable without limitation for any loss arising from death or personal injury resulting from any breach of its obligations by Unite Network AG’s legal representatives or vicarious agents

-8.4 Furthermore, the Unite Network AG shall also be liable for any other damage resulting from intentional or grossly negligent infringement of duty by Unite Network AG or the legal representatives or vicarious agents of Unite Network AG.
+8.4 Furthermore, Unite Network AG will also be liable for any other loss resulting from intentional or grossly negligent breach of obligations by Unite Network AG or its legal representatives or vicarious agents.

 9 Embargo regulations

-9.1 Neither the User nor any of their Affiliated Companies or their financial institutions are subject to sanctions, designated on any list of prohibited or restricted parties, owned or controlled by a person named on such a list, including but not limited to the sanction lists maintained by the United Nations, the European Union or its member states or the government of the United States of America.
+9.1 Neither the User nor any of its Affiliated Companies or financial institutions are subject to sanctions, are included on any list of prohibited or restricted persons or companies, or are owned or controlled by any person named on such a list, including but not limited to the sanction lists maintained by the United Nations, the European Union or its Member States as well as lists of prohibited or restricted parties and/or products maintained by the government of the United States of America.

-9.2 The legal transactions to be processed through Unite, including the capital and payment transactions relating to them, are not affected by any embargo measures.
+9.2 The legal transactions to be processed via Unite, including the related capital and payment transactions, are not affected by any embargo measures.

-9.3 If these requirements are not fulfilled, the User shall be excluded from using Unite and Unite Network AG shall be entitled to terminate the User Agreement extraordinarily for good cause.
+9.3 If these requirements are not met, the User shall be barred from using Unite, and Unite Network AG will be entitled to terminate the User Agreement for good cause without notice.

 10 Data protection

-The User shall ensure compliance with any applicable national and international legal stipulations on data protection, in particular the General Data Protection Regulation (GDPR), as well as any potential subsequent or complementary regulations within the User’s field of responsibility and at the User’s own cost.
+The User shall – at its own expense – ensure compliance with applicable national and international regulations on data protection, in particular the General Data Protection Regulation (GDPR), as well as any potential subsequent or supplementary regulations within the User’s field of responsibility.

-11.1 “Confidential information” shall refer to all information and documents of the other respective Party which have been marked as confidential or must be regarded as confidential in light of the circumstances, particularly information about operational procedures, business relations and knowledge.
+11.1 ‘Confidential Information’ means all information and documents of the other respective Party which have been marked as confidential or must be regarded as confidential in light of the circumstances, particularly information about operational procedures, business relations and knowledge.

-11.3 The confidentiality obligation shall not apply to any information
+11.3 The confidentiality obligation does not apply to any information which …

-(1) which the Party was demonstrably aware of, or was made aware of, by a Third Party at the time the contract was concluded with the respective Party, without this representing a breach of a non-disclosure agreement, legal provisions or official regulations;
+(1) the Party was demonstrably aware of, or was made aware of, by a Third Party at the time the contract was concluded with the respective Party, without this representing a breach of any non-disclosure agreement, legal provisions or official regulations;

-(2) which was public knowledge at the time the contract was concluded with the respective Party or was disclosed to the public afterwards, without this being attributable to an infringement of the contract with the respective Party;
+(2) was public knowledge at the time the contract was concluded with the respective Party or was publicly disclosed afterwards, without this being attributable to a breach of the contract with the respective Party;

-(3) which is disclosed to Affiliated Companies, employees or authorised representatives from the other Party to the extent that they have to know this information for the performance of the contract with the respective Party.
-The recipients of the disclosed information shall be obligated to maintain confidentiality to the same extent;
+(3) is disclosed to Affiliated Companies, employees or authorised representatives of the other Party to the extent that they need this information for the execution of the contract with the respective Party.
+The recipients of disclosed information are to be obliged to maintain confidentiality to the same extent;

-(4) which must be disclosed due to legal obligations or by order of a court or an authority.
-If permissible and possible, the Party obligated to disclose the information shall notify the other Party of this obligation and give the other Party an opportunity to take action against the disclosure;
+(4) must be disclosed due to legal obligations or by order of a court or a public authority.
+As far as permissible and possible, the Party obliged to disclose the information shall notify the other Party of this obligation and give the other Party an opportunity to take action against this disclosure;

-(5) which are disclosed by employees of the disclosing Party to the responsible authorities in fulfilling or exercising rights defined under compliance standards and/or legal provisions.
+(5) is disclosed by employees of the disclosing Party to the responsible authorities in fulfilling or exercising rights defined in compliance standards and/or legal regulations.

-11.4 The Party claiming this exception shall bear the burden of proof.
+The Party invoking such an exception bears the burden of proof.

-12.1 The User shall indemnify Unite Network AG and Unite Financial Services GmbH against all legitimate claims which other Users or other Third Parties assert against Unite Network AG and/or Unite Financial Services GmbH due to a culpable infringement of legal, contractual stipulations and/or other culpable behaviour by the User relating to the use of Unite.
+12.1 The User agrees to indemnify Unite Network AG and Unite Financial Services against all legitimate claims asserted by other Users or other Third Parties against Unite Network AG and/or Unite Financial Services due to a culpable infringement of legal, contractual stipulations and/or due to other culpable conduct by the User relating to the use of Unite.

-12.2 In particular, the indemnity shall include the services which Unite Network AG or Unite Financial Services GmbH have to render for Third Parties, such as compensation for damages, contractual penalties due to the contravention of declarations of discontinuance or commitment which are under contractual penalty, or fines, and the expenses incurred by Unite Network AG or Unite Financial Services GmbH due to a claim, such as costs incurred for the appropriate protection of their rights.
+12.2 In particular, indemnity shall cover the services to be rendered by Unite Network AG or Unite Financial Services to Third Parties such as compensation for loss, penalties due to breaches of cease-and-desist declarations or declarations of commitment subject to contractual penalty, or fines, and the expenses incurred by Unite Network AG or Unite Financial Services in connection with such claims, such as costs incurred for the appropriate protection of their rights.

-12.3 The indemnity shall apply to the same extent to the executives, board members, employees, legal representatives and deputies of Unite Network AG and its Affiliated Companies, particularly Unite Financial Services GmbH.
+12.3 This indemnity applies to the same extent to the executives, board members, employees, legal representatives and deputies of Unite Network AG and its Affiliated Companies, particularly Unite Financial Services.

-12.4 Claims arising therefrom shall become time-barred in accordance with the legal periods of limitation, starting at the end of the calendar year in which the claims were asserted against the creditor of the indemnity claim.
+12.4 Claims arising therefrom shall become time-barred in accordance with the statutory limitation periods, starting at the end of the calendar year in which the claims were asserted against the creditor of the indemnity claim.

 13 Governing law, jurisdiction